brunolnetto/sql-adventure/README.md

 - **PostgreSQL Community** - For the excellent database engine
 - **Docker Team** - For containerization technology
 - **SQL Community** - For sharing knowledge and best practices

----

-*Ready to start your SQL Adventure?
-Begin with the [Recursive CTE Cheatsheet](./recursive-cte-cheatsheet.md)! 🚀*